taikiy/kernel/doc/real_mode_development.md

 # Real Mode Development

-##
+## Writing a bootloader

+Bootloader is a set of CPU instructions (usually written in assembly) that is loaded by the BIOS when a PC is booted.
+Bootloader's code sits at 0x7c00 when loaded into the memory, and must be 1-sector (= 512 bytes) long.
+The end of the bootloader code is marked by 2-byte signature `0x55AA`.

 BIOS operates in _Real Mode_.
-Real mode (aka. read address mode) is an operating mode of all x86-compatible CPUs.
+Real Mode (aka. read address mode) is an operating mode available to all x86-compatible CPUs.
 All code in real mode is required to be 16 bits.
 Addresses in real mode correspond to real locations in memory.
 It uses a 20-bit _segmented memory_ address space (= 1MB of addressable memory) and unlimited direct software access to all addressable memory, I/O addresses and peripheral hardware.
 It does not provide memory protection, multitasking, or code privilege levels. [(wiki)](https://en.wikipedia.org/wiki/Real_mode)

 ## 1. Printing a string to the screen